chickenjenders/chickenjenders/README.md

 ## Hi, I'm Jen :)

-I'm an aspiring web and game developer specializing in spooky proejcts and unique web experiences!
+I'm an aspiring web and game developer specializing in spooky projects and unique web experiences!

 Currently finishing my Master's in Digital Media at UCF.